Appealing an infringement

 - Relevant legislation (e.g. Australian Road Rules, Local Government Act, Darwin City Council By-Laws).

+The review process can take up to 7 days.
 If insufficient information is provided, we may contact you for additional details before reviewing your infringement notice.
 If this information is not received, a decision will be made based on the information available.

 If you do not pay the infringement notice, request a payment extension or elect to go to court by the new due date, the infringement will be processed in accordance with the Fines & Penalties (Recovery) Act.